yoonmoonsick/dnd2024/README.md

 #### Level 3: Spellcasting (1/3 Caster)

+#### Level 3: Asmodeus’s Blessing
+When Asmodeus accepts you as an Architect of Ruin, he grants you access to his infernal knowledge.
+You gain proficiency in Arcana, History, Nature, and Religion.

 #### Level 3: Invoke Hell
 - **Destructive Spell**: When you deal damage to a creature with an Illrigger spell of 1st level or higher, you can expend a seal (no action required) to maximize the damage.
 - **Spellblade**: You can use an action to both make a melee weapon attack and cast an illrigger spell you know that has a casting time of one action.